 Applying for a Graduate Program in Music

-The Department of Music faculty are actively recruiting in-state and out-of-state students, offering a wide range of Graduate Teaching Assistantships and other financial incentives to its graduate students.
-A typical Graduate Teaching Assistantship is calculated at 25% load, which amounts to ten hours of work per week and it includes a tuition reduction covering the non-resident portion of tuition for out of state students.
-Although each year rates vary, during the present academic year the stipend for 25% load equalled $4.000 per fall and spring semester, distributed in monthly paychecks throughout the course of the semester.
-Since the number of positions is limited and the offers are competitive, the applicants are encouraged to apply early.
-The deadline for University applications is February 1st, but a limited amount of late applications is accepted into mid-March.
+The University of Nevada, Reno offers a wide range of Graduate Teaching Assistantships and other financial incentives to its graduate students, including insurance eligibility and in-state tuition rates.
+Graduate Teaching Assistantships range from 10-20 hour workloads per week, and include a tuition reduction covering the non-resident portion of tuition for out of state students.
+Although each year rates vary, during the present academic year stipends equal anywhere from $8000 to $16,000 and are distributed in monthly paychecks throughout the course of each semester.
+Since the number of positions are limited, and the offers are competitive, applicants are strongly encouraged to apply early.
+The deadline for University applications is February 1st, but a limited amount of late applications are accepted into mid-March.
 For more information, get in touch with the lead faculty in your area today!

 Follow these important steps to apply: